-Lifting Eye
+Lifting Eye (Optional)

 The lifting eye at the top of the genset provides a means to hoist the set to the proper location on a particular site, using a hook at the end of a crane or hoist.
-The gross weight of each of the genset versions is listed in Section 2 of this manual.
+The gross weight of each of the genset versions is listed in Section 2, Specifications.